osrg/ryu-book/en/source/switch_test_tool.rst

         {...}                            # Test 3
     ]

+By description of "(B) Apply pakets continuously during some period" as packet to be applied and "(d) Confirmation test of packet transfer throughput (actions=output:X)" as expected processing results, you can measure the throughput of the test target switch.

 ..
 NOTE::

-    As a sample test pattern, the source tree of Ryu offers a test pattern file to check if each parameter that can be specified in the match/actions of OpenFlow1.3 FlowMod message works properly or not.
+    As a sample test pattern, the source tree of Ryu offers a test pattern file to check if each parameter that can be specified in the match/actions of OpenFlow1.3 FlowMod message and each parameter that can be specified in OpenFlow1.3 MeterMod messages works properly or not.

         ryu/tests/switch/of13